redhead girl

 redhead child

-(1) Each strand of red hair is generally thicker than other colors.
+(1) Each strand of red hair is thicker than other colors.

 For this reason, it is generally considered that gingers have fewer strands of hair.
 Some research has indicated that redheads, on average, have about 90,000 strands of hair, while brunettes have 140,000 strands and blonds have 110,000 strands.

-(2) Kids with red hair are the product of two parents with the recessive redhead gene.
+(2) Kids with red hair have two parents with the recessive redhead gene.

 It's possible for neither parent to be a redhead, but if they both have the gene, their offspring could be gingers.
 But if one parent is a redhead and the other parent doesn't have the gene, it is genetically impossible to produce a redhead child.